MoonriseSoftwareCalifornia/Cosmos.Cms/Documentation/Content/Editors/Creating-with-VS-Code.md

 ## Step 1: Export your layout

-The web app we are building will be hosted by Cosmos and the layout contains all the common elements for each page of your website.
+[Layouts](https://github.com/CosmosSoftware/Cosmos.Cms/blob/main/Documentation/Layouts/About.md) contains all the common elements that appear on each page of your website.
+Layouts enable you to be "[DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself)" (don't repeat yourself).

+For this tutorial we want the web app to be placed within the website layout.

-Start by exporting your layout so you can encorporate it with your web app.
+Start by exporting your layout so you can encorporate it with your web app later.

 Here is how:

- * Click the "Menu" button and select "Layouts."
+ * Log into the "Editor" for your website and click the "Menu" button, then select "Layouts."
  * Download the "default" layout by clicking the "export" button
- * Alternatively, click the download button for one of the other layouts you have.

 Once the page downloads open it with your code editor (in our case Visual Studio Code).

-Look at the HTML comments, and you will find what parts of the page are "uneditable" because they are part of the layout, and what parts are editable--this is where you put your web app.
+Find the HTML comments within the code.
+You will find what parts of the page are "uneditable" because they are part of the layout and what parts are editable.

+Your code will go within those "editable" blocks.

 ## Step 2: Create an React web app